TGOSS1984/dungeon_crawler/readme.md

 ### How to Play

 - Follow prompts to enter your name and select a class
-- Navigate room by room, choose whether to fight, use potions, or flee
+- Navigate room by room, choose whether to fight, use estus, or flee
 - After each room, you’ll be asked if you want to save your progress
 - The game ends when you die, defeat the boss, or manually exit

 ### Features for future development

 - Make more use for picked up items
-- Add a shop to spend souls could be added to a room randomly
+- Add a shop to spend collected souls, could be added to a room randomly
 - Add further classes - have more variety between them, starting item, special move etc
 - Add a midway point boss, and make the boss generator random